I believe humans can achieve self-discovery though travelling and this can happen as long as we live.

 Each journey is different.
 Because we all have different needs

 We are all different.
-And we all have different needs regarding the time required to learn or to adapt.
+And we all have different requirements regarding the time required to learn or to adapt.
 That’s why there is no “pill to cure everything” (literally and metaphorically).
-There is no certain way to figure things out.
+There is no guaranteed way to figure things out.
 What works for me may or may not work for you!

 All the stories you’ve heard and read about can be used as an inspiration.
-But don’t expect to find a solution of what you should do.
+But don’t expect to find a solution to what you should do.

 The more you see, hear and read about the life of others, the more inspired you will get!